kazk/docs.codewars.com/docs/README.md

 ### `test_references`

-Collection of test frameworks for each supported language.
+Collection of test framework references for each supported language.

 See [_test_references/README.md](_test_references/README.md) for details.